centaretraining/azuretraining/03-azure-sql.md

 # SQL Server in Azure

-In this exercise You’re going to create your first resource in Azure a SQL Server Database in Azure.
+In this exercise You're going to create a SQL Server Database in Azure.
 We will use this database in subsequent exercises as the back end for a lunch ordering system.

 You can use the portal **or** the CLI.
-Instructions for both are included in this step.
+Instructions for both are included.
+If you want the CLI instructions, scroll past the portal steps.

 ## SQL Server (in the portal)